PseudoKnight/CHDiscord/README.md

 This is CommandHelper extension that uses the JDA library to talk to your Discord server.

+CommandHelper 3.3.4 build #3978 or later is required for CHDiscord 2.4.0 or later.
+There are builds backported to CommandHelper 3.3.2 as well.

 You'll need to have created a Discord application [here](https://discordapp.com/developers/applications/me).
 Then add a Bot to it.
 Grab the "TOKEN" for the Bot that you'll use to connect this extension to Discord.
+Enable the 'SERVER MEMBERS INTENT' and 'MESSAGE CONTENT INTENT' of the Privileged Gateway Intents.
-Finally, you'll need your server id, which you can get by right-clicking your server name and clicking "Copy ID".
+Finally, you'll need your server id, which you can get by right-clicking your server name in Discord and clicking "Copy ID".

-You have to run discord_connect() before you can use the other functionality of this extension, otherwise a NotFoundException will be thrown.

-##### Additional Requirements as of Version 2.4.0:
-- The Server Members Intent, which is used for member caching, is required on the Bot page
-- CommandHelper 3.3.4 build #3978 or later is required

 ## Functions